 A New Era of Conflict and Violence

 The nature of conflict and violence has transformed substantially since the UN was founded 75 years ago.
-Conflicts are less deadly but longer, and more often waged between domestic groups rather than states.
-Homicides are becoming more frequent in some parts of the world, while gender-based attacks are increasing.
+Conflicts now tend to be less deadly and often waged between domestic groups rather than states.
+Homicides are becoming more frequent in some parts of the world, while gender-based attacks are increasing globally.
+The long-term impact on development of inter-personal violence, including violence against children, is also more widely recognized.

-Separately, technological advances have seen the weaponization of bots, drones, and livestreaming, cyberattacks, ransomware, and data hacks.
+Separately, technological advances have raised concerns about lethal autonomous weapons and cyberattacks, the weaponization of bots and drones, and the livestreaming of extremist attacks.
+There has also been a rise in criminal activity involving data hacks and ransomware, for example.
 Meanwhile, international cooperation is under strain, diminishing global potential for the prevention and resolution of conflict and violence in all forms.

 In 2016, more countries experienced violent conflict than at any point in almost 30 years.
-At the same time, conflicts are becoming more fragmented – the number of armed groups involved in the Syrian civil war for example has mushroomed from just eight to several thousand since the outbreak of the conflict.
-Furthermore, conflicts are less responsive to traditional forms of resolution today, making them longer and deadlier.
-This is in large part due to the regionalisation of conflict, which interlinks political, socio-economic, and military issues across borders, making them mutually reinforcing.
-The war in Yemen is a painful example of this.
+At the same time, conflicts are becoming more fragmented.
+For example, the number of armed groups involved in the Syrian civil war has¬ mushroomed from eight to several thousand since the outbreak of the conflict.
+Furthermore, the regionalisation of conflict, which interlinks political, socio-economic and military issues across borders, has seen many conflicts become longer, more protracted, and less responsive to traditional forms of resolution.

 Today, crime kills far more people than armed conflicts.
-In 2017, almost half a billion people across the world were killed in homicides, far surpassing the 89,000 killed in active armed conflicts and the 19,000 killed in terrorist attacks.
-If homicide rates keep climbing at their current rate of 4 per cent, then target 16.1 of the Sustainable Development Goals – ‘to significantly reduce all forms of violence and related death rates everywhere’ – will not be met by 2030.
+In 2017, almost half a million people across the world were killed in homicides, far surpassing the 89,000 killed in active armed conflicts and the 19,000 killed in terrorist attacks.
+If homicide rates keep climbing at the current rate of 4 per cent, then Sustainable Development Goals 16 – which includes a target ‘to significantly reduce all forms of violence and related death rates everywhere’ – will not be met by 2030.

 Organised crime and gang violence vary widely across regions.
 Countries in the Americas have the worst homicide rates by a wide margin, accounting for 37 per cent of the global total in a region that accounts for only 13 per cent of the world’s population.
 Political instability engenders organised crime, including targeted attacks against police, women, journalists, and migrants.
 Meanwhile political violence no longer affects only low-income states.
 In the past 15 years, more than half of the world’s population has lived in direct contact or proximity to significant political violence.